-Fig. 6.
-Live Experiment: Evolution of swarm size over time.
+Figure 6: Live Experiment: Swarm size over time.

-Figure 7 shows the box-plot of the content delivery times achieved by all users that were able to complete the download.
-These results indicate that the median delivery time achieved by both content servers is very similar.
+Figure 7 shows the content delivery times (with the most important percentiles) achieved by all users that were able to complete the download.
+These results indicate that, in our experiments, the median delivery time achieved by both content servers is very similar.
 For the CYCLOPS content server, the ECDF indicates longer tails: this is mainly due to a larger swarm size, which included clients with poor Internet connectivity.
 From the end-users' perspective, the difference in the download performance when they are served by CYCLOPS or by open-loop-BT is negligible.

-Fig. 7.
-Live Experiment: content download times (file size: 357.5 MB).
+Figure 7: Live Experiment: content download times (file size: 357.5 MB).

-The off-cloud bandwidth utilization, the associated volume of data and related costs supported by content servers underscore the superiority of CYCLOPS.
-Table III indicates that the CYCLOPS content server served a total of 731.6 MB of content data, while the open-loop-BT seed injected a whopping 133.03 GB of content data!
-Table III also reports the overhead traffic, as defined in the previous section.
+The content server bandwidth utilization, the associated volume of data and related costs supported by content servers underscore the superiority of CYCLOPS.
+Table 3 indicates that the CYCLOPS content server served a total of 731.6 MB of content data, while the open-loop-BT seed injected a whopping 133.03 GB of content data!
+Table 3 also reports the overhead traffic, as defined in the previous Section.